ozzynicopior/coursera-getting-and-cleaning-data-project/Code_Book.md

 ==========

 ## Getting and Cleaning Data Project

-## Description
-This contains information about the `input data` and variables used, and the transformations applied as the course project required.
+This page contains information about the `input data` and `variables` used, and the transformations applied as required by the course project.

 ## Sources of Data
-Description of the data used can be accessed at http://bit.ly/1mEvWTG.
+* The dataset used is **described** here: http://bit.ly/1mEvWTG.

-The data used can be downloaded here: http://bit.ly/1p1sdWC.
+* The data used can be **downloaded** here: http://bit.ly/1p1sdWC.

 ## DataSet Information